Draakoor/h2m-gscscripts/ReadMe.md

 # Which scripts are available?

+* Noblock
+  * Disables player collision
+  * set noblock 1 in your server.cfg

 * Specialist Perks
   * Adds the specialist killstreak from original mw3 back to the game
   * Set specialistperks 1 in your server.cfg (is enabled for all)